Introducing the CPRA

 - Updated right to know.
 California residents can now request access to personal information collected beyond the original 12-month limit in the CCPA.

 - Updated right to opt-out from the sale or sharing of personal information.
-The right to opt out of data sales was a staple of the CCPA.
-Now people can also opt out of other types of data sharing.
+Although the right to opt-out was a staple of the CCPA, it was limited to the sale of data.
+Now, people can also opt out of other types of data sharing.